 The side Benitez had inherited had been far from vintage, but in the homegrown captain he had a player capable of dragging much mediocrity to greater heights.

-Gerrard’s legend at Liverpool was built on an ability to find something in reserve when it mattered most, with his stunning salvo against Olympiakos amongst the most memorable of his decorated time on Merseyside.
+Gerrard’s legend at Liverpool was built on an ability to find something in reserve when it mattered most, with his stunning salvo against Olympiacos among the most memorable of his decorated time on Merseyside.

 As the seconds ticked ever closer towards the final whistle and UEFA Cup football loomed, the home side awaited one final chance to strike a decisive blow to their stubborn opponents.

-Camped inside the Olympiakos half, it was Jamie Carragher who found himself in an unfamiliar position advanced high on the left flank.
+Camped inside the Olympiacos half, it was Jamie Carragher who found himself in an unfamiliar position advanced high on the left flank.

 The defender, bidding to keep his cool amidst the anxious Anfield atmosphere, checked inside before bending a cross into the direction of Mellor, who showed great awareness under pressure to cushion a header to the edge of the box.